-Oskar Gröning was born in 1921 in Germany.
-In 1940, he joined the SS, a military organisation under the Nazi Party, as a volunteer.
+Oskar Gröning was born on 10 June 1921 in Nienburg, Germany.
+He joined the Hitler Youth in his early teens, and in 1940, he joined the SS, a military organisation under the Nazi Party, as a volunteer.

-In October 1942, Gröning was reassigned from his role in the paymaster’s office to a role in “Inmate Money Administration” at Auschwitz Concentration Camp.
+In October 1942, Gröning was reassigned from his role in the paymaster’s office to a role in “Inmate Money Administration” at Auschwitz Concentration Camp in Nazi-occupied Poland.
 Known as the “bookkeeper of Auschwitz”, Gröning’s duties included confiscating money and other valuables from prisoners before sending these items to the main administrative office of the SS headquarters in Berlin, Germany.

 It is, however, alleged that in addition to this confiscation of materials, Gröning further destroyed other belongings of prisoners so that new arrivals would not see them.
 Through these actions, it is alleged that Gröning enabled the Nazi regime to gain economically and carry out further atrocities.